johnlindquist/javascript-book/chapters/setup/node.md

 ["I", "love", "cheese"].map(word => word.toUpperCase() + "!").join(" ")
 ```

 but _real_ development is done in a Code Editor like VS Code.
-It's important to understand that Node.js will be running behind the scenes in many of the tools that you'll be using everyday, but we're going to go through a few more setup steps to make our lives a billion times easier.
+None of this code is saved It's important to understand that Node.js will be running behind the scenes in many of the tools that you'll be using everyday, but we're going to go through a few more setup steps to make our lives a billion times easier.
 Trust me, it's worth it.